aptakhin/opday/README.md

 opday docker build
 ```

-This tool requires local installation of another tools and their availability in the shell: `docker`, `ssh`, `scp`.
+This tool requires local installation of another tools and their availability in the shell: `docker`, `ssh`, `rsync`.

 # The idea